Lorcaserin

 Lorcaserin, marketed under the brand name Belviq, was a weight-loss drug developed by Arena Pharmaceuticals.
-It reduces appetite by activating serotonin receptor the 5-HT_{2C} receptor in the hypothalamus, a region of the brain which is known to control appetite.
-It was approved in 2012, and in 2020, it was removed from the market in the United States due to an increased risk of cancer detected in users of Belviq.
+It reduces appetite by activating the 5-HT_{2C} serotonin receptor in the hypothalamus, a region of the brain which is known to control appetite.
+It was approved in 2012, and in 2020 was removed from the market in the United States due to an increased risk of cancer detected in users of Belviq.

 Medical uses

 Lorcaserin was used long term for weight loss in those who are obese.

 The safety and efficacy of Belviq were evaluated in three randomized, placebo-controlled trials that included nearly 8,000 obese and overweight patients, with and without type 2 diabetes, treated for 52 to 104 weeks.
 All participants received lifestyle modification that consisted of a reduced calorie diet and exercise counseling.
 Compared with placebo, treatment with Belviq for up to one year was associated with average weight loss ranging from 3 percent to 3.7 percent.

 About 47 percent of patients without type 2 diabetes lost at least 5 percent of their body weight compared with about 23 percent of patients treated with placebo.
 In people with type 2 diabetes, about 38 percent of patients treated with Belviq and 16 percent treated with placebo lost at least 5 percent of their body weight.
 Belviq treatment was associated with favorable changes in glycemic control in those with type 2 diabetes.
 The approved labeling for Belviq recommends that the drug be discontinued in patients who fail to lose 5 percent of their body weight after 12 weeks of treatment, as these patients are unlikely to achieve clinically meaningful weight loss with continued treatment.

 The drug's manufacturer was required to conduct six postmarketing studies, including a long-term cardiovascular outcomes trial to assess the effect of Belviq on the risk for major adverse cardiac events such as heart attack and stroke.